caillou/SimplyTyped/README.md

 ### DeepPartial
 Uses `Partial` to make every parameter of an object optional (`| undefined`).
-Iterates through arrays of objects and nested objects.
+Iterates through arrays of objects and noested objects.
 ```ts
 test('Can get a deep partial object', t => {
     type a = {